Lif-Platforms/Ringer-Client-Desktop/CONTRIBUTING.md

  - [`README`](README.md)
  - [`CODE OF CONDUCT`](CODE_OF_CONDUCT.md)

+Another thing you will need before you start is a moderate understanding of the React framework, and a pretty good understanding of python.

+Some technologies you will need to know are:
+ - React Js
+ - Sqlite Databases
+ - Websocket Networking

 # 🔎 What We Are Looking For
 We are looking for contributers to help speed up development, fix issues, or add features.
 Looking at the Ringer projects can help you get a good idea of what we are looking for.